FREQUENTLY ASKED QUESTIONS

 There is no background knowledge needed or experience for attending the course.
 During the process you will receive all the information you need, and you will be in the supervised space you need to practice and build your core competences.

-What will i be able to do upon completing the “Being Coach(ed) – Essential Coaching Skills” program?
+What will I be able to do upon completing the Training program ?

 First of all you will be able to use your new competences in all areas of your life (professional and personal).

-You will also be able to start practicing coaching with individuals and teams upon receiving the ANC diploma as “Specialist in Coaching Activity” (242412 – COR).
+You will also be able to start practicing coaching with individuals and teams upon receiving the ACSTH certificate.

 You can also start the process of individual credentialing application in ICF (International Coach Federation), which is described in a question below.
 This international certification will bring you another confirmation of your abilities as professional coach and support your practice.

-Does the program cover all requirements for an ACC in ICF individual credentialing application?
+Does the program cover all requirement for an ACC in ICF individual credentialing application?

 The Requirements for an ACC credential (on ACSTH Path) application are:

-- At least 60 hours of coach-specific training through an ACTP or ACSTH program. – Covered by our program
+- At least 60 hours of coach-specific training through an ACTP or ACSTH program. – Covered by our program: 156 hours of coach-specific training (ACSTH)

 - 10 hours of Mentor Coaching over a minimum of three months to be documented on your online application.
-Your Mentor Coach must be an ACC, PCC or MCC in good standing.– 8 group Mentor Coaching sessions covered (in addition the applicant should contract 3 individual sessions)
+Your Mentor Coach must be an ACC, PCC or MCC in good standing.– Covered by our program: 3h x 6 group Mentor Coaching sessions covered and 3 individual sessions of 1h

 - Coaching log demonstrating 100 hours (75 paid) of coaching experience with at least eight clients following the start of your coach-specific training.
 At least 25 of these hours must occur within the 18 months prior to submitting the application for the credential. – It takes more or less 1 year for the participants in our program usually to have the hours of coaching experience